neo4j-contrib/neo4j-library-resources/SAMPLE_README.md

 # What is Neo4j?

 Neo4j is a transactional, open-source graph database.
-A graph database stores data in a graph, the most generic of data structures, capable of elegantly representing any kind of data in a highly accessible way.
-Specifically data is stored in nodes and relationships between nodes, both of which can store properties.
+A graph database manages data in a connected data structure, capable of  representing any kind of data in a very accessible way.
+Information is stored in nodes and relationships connecting them, both of which can have arbitrary properties.
 To learn more visit [What is a Graph Database?](http://neo4j.com/developer/graph-database/)

 # What is <driver name here>?